movementlabsxyz/MIP/MIP/mip-n/README.md

     self.heuristic_checker.notify()
 ```

-#### $RECEIVE_TRUSTED_STAKE$
+#### $RECEIVE\_TRUSTED\_STAKE$

 ##### Human Language Description of Procedure
-RECEIVE_TRUSTED_STAKE takes a stake amount, participant, and epoch from an Observing Attestor.
+$RECEIVE\_TRUSTED\_STAKE$ takes a stake amount, participant, and epoch from an Observing Attestor.
 It verifies the stake amount and epoch and stores it in a table indexed by participant and epoch, but MUST only modify stake weights for the next epoch.
 If this constraint is not applied, then the epoch staking constraint is violated.

 > [!WARNING]
-> The constraint on the epoch staking above is naive as it does not account for the time it takes for a Validator to receive a $TRUSTED_STAKE$ message from an Observing Attestor.
+> The constraint on the epoch staking above is naive as it does not account for the time it takes for a Validator to receive a $TRUSTED\_STAKE$ message from an Observing Attestor.
 This will be discussed in more detail below.

 ##### Pseudocode Description of Procedure
 ```python